The Manifold Kalman Filter Hierarchy, Part 1

 GTSAM’s new hierarchy separates the common update logic from increasingly structured prediction models:

-The best single starting point in the tree today is the navigation note EKF-variants.md, and in the GTSAM context the main motivation is really NavState: once you want filtering on rotation, position, and velocity together, the plain vector-space EKF viewpoint starts to become awkward.
+A more detailed starting point in the tree is the note EKF-variants.md.
+In a GTSAM context the main motivation is really IMU integration and NavState: once you want filtering on rotation, position, and velocity together, the plain vector-space EKF viewpoint starts to become awkward.

 1. ManifoldEKF